 Some channels must be purchased or require a paid subscription, but many others allow you to watch movies and TV shows for free.
+One such example is The Roku Channel which features hit movies and TV at no cost to you, and will be available in the coming weeks on all current generation Roku streaming devices.

 To find out more about the types of content available on these channels, learn what you can watch on your Roku® streaming player or Roku TV™.